magedhelmy1/web/_posts/2018-08-01-Tree-Data-Structure.md

 - The min-heap is where the value of the root node is less than or equal to either of its children.

 - The max-heap is where the value of the root node is greater than or equal to either of its children.
-Best demonstrated with a diagram
+Best demonstrated with a diagram.

 ![tree13]({{ "/assets/img/sample/heap.PNG" | relative_url }})